cbrosius/homeassistant_eta_integration/README.md

 -   Implemented error events ([details](#error-events))
 -   Implemented a custom service to set the value of an endpoint ([details](#set-value-service))
 -   Implemented writable sensors ([details](#writable-sensors))
+-   Implemented time sensors (only for API v1.2 or higher)

 ## Screenshots